haiadeep8/youtube_to_mp3_converter/README.md

 CPU may also work but slow now its upto you enjoy

+python Packages are in requirements.txt use pip or pip3 command to install

+IDE used VScode

+install package one by one and Enjoy

 No more online converter and there limitions and subscription plans

 All has to be open source now